 Has Dad got a sweet tooth?
 Pick his favourite sweet treats and make him some candy ties, with full instructions from Natural Beach Living for this simple Father’s Day project.

 Make this fab idea for the fishing fan Dad in your life, thanks to instructions from Boundless.
 We cannot guarantee there will be any jellies left by the time it gets to Dad, but the thought was there…

+Have your say!
 Have you made any fun homemade Father’s Day gifts with your child that went down a treat?
 Leave a comment below and let us know – we’d love to hear from you!